alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 Before we can run this script we need to know the exact source image and instance type available in your region.
 Open a new web browser tab and follow these instructions:
 * Go to [OpenAPI Explorer](https://api.aliyun.com/#product=Ecs&api=DescribeInstanceTypes);
-* If it is not already the case, select the "ECS" product on the left menu, and the "DescribeInstanceTypes" service on the left sub-menu;
+* If it is not already the case, select the "ECS" product on the left menu, then the "DescribeInstanceTypes" service on the left sub-menu;
 * Enter your [region ID](https://www.alibabacloud.com/help/doc-detail/40654.htm) in the "RegionId" field (e.g. ap-southeast-1);